 Ideal Candidates

 The term used earlier, “breast ptosis,” is a big topic when it comes understanding the way the breasts’ appearance change.
 Each individual will experience this issue to different degrees and may face a number of various factors.
-Breasts can begin to sag for a variety of reasons, including:
+Breasts can begin to sag for a variety of reasons, including:- Aging

 Skin Laxity